Table of Contents

 - Chest pain

-It is recommended that HIV+ people get screened for TB once a year using a skin or blood test.
-The skin test is called a TST (tuberculin skin test) or PPD (purified protein derivative).
+It is recommended that people living with HIV get screened for TB using a skin or blood test.
+The skin test is called a TST (tuberculin skin test) or PPD (purified protein derivative; this is the substance used to do the test).
 A small amount of "tuberculin" (a TB protein) is injected under the skin of the arm, and the test is checked or "read" two to three days later by a health care worker who looks at the spot on the arm and measures any swelling.
-The test is positive if the area develops a hard swelling under the skin that is bigger than 5mm.
+The test is positive if the area develops a hard swelling under the skin that is bigger than 5mm (5mm is a little smaller than a standard pencil eraser).

-There is also a TB blood test, called an IGRA (interferon-gamma release assay), which measures your immune response to TB.
-Because HIV+ people sometimes do not develop a positive TB skin test reaction even if they are infected, the TB blood test is now the preferred test for those living with HIV.
-An added benefit to the IGRA test is that there is no need to return to a health clinic; results are usually available within 24 hours and can be communicated by phone.
+There is also a blood test that screens for TB called an interferon-gamma release assay (IGRA) that measures your immune response to TB.
+With the IGRA test, there is no need to return to a health clinic; results are usually available within 24 hours and can be communicated by phone.

 There are two types of treatment for TB: